tmoula/The-Deployables/README.md

 - ⬜ Add to readme AI citation(s)
 - ⬜ Update readme with this task list
 - ⬜ Update readme database instructions
-- ⬜ Secret for Harbor image container pulls
 - ⬜ Integration test on GKE - ensuring emails are sent
-- ⬜ Use GitHub Secrets and K8s Secrets - No secrets in the repo

 ### In Progress
 - CI builds and pushes all container images to Harbor on GKE (EC)